-LED Color Status Function GLK Off The genlock module is not initialized.
-Green Blinking The genlock module is properly initialized, but no valid genlock signal is detected.
-On The module is initialized and a valid genlock signal is detected.
+LED Color Status Function GLK Off The genlock module is not initialized. genlock signal is detected.
+Blinking The genlock module is properly initialized, but no valid genlock signal is detected.
+The module is initialized and a valid genlock signal is detected.
 Red Blinking There is a genlock problem.
+There is a genlock problem.
 On A resync is needed.
 PSU Green On All voltages are present and in the allowed range.
 OK Off There is a voltage problem.